JoshBroomberg/easy-jupyter/README.md

 ### 3D: Switching back to local without stopping AWS

+**WARNING:** the steps below will kill all active ssh sessions on your machine.
+This is only an issue if you are doing something else with ssh while using Easy Jupyter.
+This is very unlikely to be something you will do.
+We are working on a better solution for this.

 If you want to run locally without stopping the AWS instance, do the following:

 - Stop the Jupyter process on AWS with ctrl + C (as usual)